Uberspace/lab/source/guide_screego.rst

       :align: center

 #######
-screego
+Screego
 #######

 .. tag_list::

-screego_ is an open-source software that provides screen sharing via WebRTC.
+Screego_ is an open-source software that provides screen sharing via WebRTC.
 A demo can be found at https://app.screego.net.

 ----